SumoLogic/sumologic-azure-function/EventHubs/Node.js/README.md

 4. Change the function integration: select Integrate under the function, go to Advanced Editor and add an storage output binding to the *bindings* array:

     {
       "type": "blob",
       "name": "outputBlob",
-          "path": "azureaudit-failover/{rand-guid}",
+      "path": "azureaudit-failover/\{rand-guid\}",
-          "connection": "_THE_NAME_THE_ENV_VARIABLE_FOR_THE_STORAGE_ACCOUNT",
+      "connection": "NAME_OF_THE_ENV_VARIABLE_FOR_THE_STORAGE_ACCOUNT",
       "direction": "out"
     }

-Note: here "azureaudit-failover" is the name of the container to host the failover data created under the previous section.
-If you use a different name.
+NOTE: here "azureaudit-failover" is the name of the container to host the failover data mentioned in the previous section.
+If you use a different name, user it there.
+KEEP the string *{rand-guid}* AS IS.

 Your final bindings array should look something like this: